How Do U.S. Taxes Compare to Other Countries?

 The U.S. imposes far less in taxes on goods and services than any other OECD nation—18% of its revenue comes from this source compared to an average of 32%.
 This is largely attributable to the fact that it doesn’t have a national-level VAT.

-Interestingly, France—which ranked second behind Denmark on the Tax Policy Center’s list of highest taxes as a share of GDP—is largely credited with creating the VAT back in the 1950s.
+Interestingly, France—which ranked highest on the Tax Policy Center’s list of highest taxes as a share of GDP—is largely credited with creating the VAT back in the 1950s.
 China announced in March 2018 that it was reducing its VAT rates by 1% effective May 2018.

 The Added Cost of Tax Preparation